ana-alves-santos/cinecook/README.md

 - CSS styling with responsive design in mind
 - Handling images and assets inside React projects
 - Structuring a clean and maintainable React app

-## 🛠️ About the Project

-The goal of the project was to create a an website featuring recipes inspired by movies.

-The site features:

-- A home page with an introduction and recipe cards
-- Smooth navigation to detailed recipe pages
-- A visually appealing dark theme with subtle animations

 ## 📚 Technologies Used